rashmikanaveen/MediBox_220734B/Readme.md

 # Smart MediBox

 This project, **Smart MediBox**, is part of the EN2853: Embedded Systems and Applications course.
-The Smart MediBox is designed to help users manage their medication schedules effectively by providing alarm notifications and temperature/humidity monitoring.
+The Smart MediBox is designed to help users manage their medication schedules effectively by providing alarm notifications, temperature/humidity monitoring, and dynamic light intensity control.

 ---